couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 Important SDK considerations:

-* There is some uncertainty on whether it is mandatory to provide a `query` field containing a 'normal' FTS query.
-This is being followed up with the FTS team.
-As it makes sense to be able to perform solely a vector search, we will assume for now that will be the case.
+* Per MB-60312, to send a standalone vector query without an FTS query (a desired use-case), it's necessary to provide a MatchNone FTS query.
+We will default to this if the user has not specified an FTS query.
 * The `knn` field can contain multiple vector queries.
 It must always contain at least 1.
   * How they are combined is handled with a top-level `knn_operator` parameter.
 * There may be other vector search types in future, such as Approximate Nearest Neighbour (ANN).
 So we may want to aim for a level of abstraction and avoid explicitly mentioning `knn` and perhaps `k`.